Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 The sensitivity of the human ear to sound depends on the frequency or pitch of the sound.
 People hear some frequencies better than others.
 If a person hears two sounds of the same sound pressure but different frequencies, one sound may appear louder than the other.
-This occurs because people hear high frequency noise much better than low frequency noise.
+This difference occurs because people hear high frequency noise much better than low frequency noise.

 Noise measurement readings can be adjusted to correspond to this peculiarity of human hearing.
 An A-weighting filter which is built into the sound measuring instrument de-emphasizes low frequencies or pitches.
 Decibels measured using a sound meter equipped with this filter are A-weighted and are called dB(A).
 Legislation on workplace noise normally gives exposure limits in dB(A).
 Table 2 lists examples of typical noise levels.

 A-weighting serves two important purposes: